19hours/sg-statutes/Acts/Companies Act.md

 Substantial property transactions

 160A\.
-[Repealed byAct 38 of 1998]
+[Repealed by Act 38 of 1998]

 Exceptions from section 160A

 160B\.
-[Repealed byAct 38 of 1998]
+[Repealed by Act 38 of 1998]

 Liability arising from contravention of section 160A

 160C\.
-[Repealed byAct 38 of 1998]
+[Repealed by Act 38 of 1998]

 Interpretation

 160D\.
-[Repealed byAct 38 of 1998]
+[Repealed by Act 38 of 1998]

 ### Approval of company required for issue of shares by directors

-161\.—(1) Notwithstanding anything in a company’s memorandum or articles, the directors shall not, without the prior approval of the company in general meeting, exercise any power of the company to issue shares.
+161\.—(1) Notwithstanding anything in a company’s constitution, the directors shall not, without the prior approval of the company in general meeting, exercise any power of the company to issue shares.

 [10/74; 15/84]

+[Act 36 of 2014 wef 03/01/2016]

 (2) Approval for the purposes of this section may be confined to a particular exercise of that power or may apply to the exercise of that power generally; and any such approval may be unconditional or subject to conditions.